alexsaunderswps/User-Guides/vr_training_guide.md

    - Smart power strip with scheduling capabilities
    - 3 outlets will be left unscheduled for 24/7 power supply to headsets
    - 2 outlets will be scheduled based on Guest Services requirements to cycle on/off microcomputer and TV
-   - Kasa account for phoenixzoo@wildlifeprotectionsolutions.org will be created and populated on BLU phone Kasa app
+   - Kasa account for Phoenix Zoo will be created and populated on BLU phone Kasa app
    - Individual outlets can be cycled manually using small button to upper left of outlet
    - A small LED indicates power state of outlet, always check outlet state if power issues are persistent

 10. **BLU Android WiFi only smart phone**
-    - Provided to allow access to phoenixzoo VR related accounts
+    - Provided to allow access to Phoenix Zoo VR related accounts
-    - Locked PIN (0102) to access
     - Should remain at display to allow troubleshooting when needed

 ### Software